neuronostics/mishka-queue/README.md

 # How it works

-django-pg-queue is able to claim, process, and remove a task in a single (simplified) query.
+mishka-queue is able to claim, process, and remove a task in a single (simplified) query.

 ``` sql